definitely-not-an-alien/CUHK-AI-For-Future/README.md

 Then, press the submit button to send the prompt through the API.
 A draft should be returned in around 20 seconds.
 ### Costume Generation (In development)
 Enter the prmopt in the text box and change the parameters using the slider.
-A more comprehensive and functioning model is included ina separate file (see [Mask Designer](Mask))
+(NOTE: There are some connection issues with the server.)